inkstitch/inkstitch/README.md

 ### Optional: conversion program
 The extension can output machine embroidery design files directly in Melco format.
 I don't even know what that is, so I don't use it.
 I prefer to use the **CSV output format** which can be consumed by another awesome open source project: [Embroidermodder2](https://github.com/Embroidermodder/Embroidermodder).
 In theory, this project was going to be exactly what I wanted.
 In practice, it never got funded on Kickstarter and it's largely incomplete.

 However, it contains a really awesome core library that knows pretty much every machine embroidery format and how to convert between them.
-I use it to convert the CSV files that inkscape-embroidery outputs into the PES files that my SE400 uses.
+I use it to convert the CSV files that ink/stitch outputs into the PES files that my SE400 uses.

 Grab the source: `git clone https://github.com/Embroidermodder/Embroidermodder`.
 Build just `libembroidery-convert` using the instructions in "3)" in the [Embroidermodder build docs](https://github.com/Embroidermodder/Embroidermodder/wiki/Compiling-parts-of-the-project).
 You can then use it like this: `./libembroidery-convert your-file.csv your-file.pes`.

 Since the CSV + libembroidery-convert method is the only method I use, it's the one I'll assume from here on.
-I'm not even sure if the other output formats from inkscape-embroidery still work (or ever worked).
+I'm not even sure if the other output formats from ink/stitch still work (or ever worked).

 ## Usage
 ### Basic Usage